alexpkent/StravaHeatmap/README.md

 Similar to the paid version from Strava this will overlay all Strava map activity on a [Leaflet](https://leafletjs.com/) map with summary data and activity selection controls.

-Routes are darker colours the more they have been run/ridden.
+Routes are darker colours the more they have been run/ridden and cluster markers display the number of activities starting in each area automatically updating with the zoom level.

 An angular SPA hosted/backed by a very low cost (free!)
 Azure set-up.